 Some videos are so cool they are almost good.
 I will admit it’s a slippery categorization.
 (Single Ladies could maybe bump into GOOD, just because of how many times I have watched it, and how many times I have wanted to watch it.)
 With a video that I find actually good, there is just something there.
 It’s not easy to put into words what the something is.
 I guess that’s why they invented the word “something.”
 I think that the adjective that I am looking for, at risk of using an unfashionable word, might be “meaningful.”

 A complicating element in my attempt to determine my opinion of The Freaky Blonde Singer, is that I find myself frequently in the company of gay men, whose input I of course highly regard on most matters.
-I am starting to wonder if gay men have any critical abilities when it comes to Lady Gaga.
+I’m starting to wonder if gay men have any critical abilities when it comes to Lady Gaga.
+(ALERT!: 2020 Khaela has looked back at what I wrote here a decade ago about “gay men as a category” and let’s just say my understanding of gender and sexuality have gotten a lot more nuanced since I wrote this.
+Also, like, stereotypes of what a gay man might be into.
+But I’ll let it remain, with a dash of shame, because it’s who I was and what I thought then.)
 Each of my gay male friends whom I have asked about her has turned to me with the eyes of a hypnosis patient and blurted like a robot, “I LUUUUUUUUHHHHHHHVE HERRRRRR.”
-It’s not that I don’t respect their opinions, but I do think that she has some kind of special dog whistle that specially penetrates gay male frequencies and forces their allegiance.
+It’s not that I don’t respect their opinions, but I do think that she has some kind of special dog whistle that specially penetrates a broad range of gay male frequencies and forces their allegiance.
 Or maybe it’s a more overt strategy, like how in her ‘Bad Romance’ video she wobbles around a bath-house in a pair of absurd Alexander McQueen shoes singing, “Walk, Walk!
 Fashion!
 Fashion!
 Walk, Walk!
 Fashion!
 Fashion!”
 Add to that her heavy use of bondage imagery and her belting broadway voice and I guess the majority of gay men don’t really stand a chance.

 The gays and I, however, are in complete agreement when it comes to, for example, Grace Jones.
 I think that she is the real thing, and they seem to agree.
 There were certainly a lot of them out at her concert last summer, at any rate.
 There is a video of Grace Jones singing, “Living My Life”, which looks like it was maybe a television appearance, but which makes an amazing music video.
 She sings, “You box me, you box me for living, you box me for living my life.”
 And later, “As hard as I can, as much as I can, as Black as I am, living my liiife.”
 It’s so intense.
 And the thing is, there is just so much something there with Grace Jones.
 My perspective on it is that she didn’t get the option of just passing along quietly in society; she was going to be viewed as a massive, dark, imposing person no matter what she did.
 It seems like she was offered the choice between being miserable and being fabulous.
 And to me she is a beacon of support for being whatever something you happen to be.